connorp/streetscape/README.md

 - [ ] Use a single project as a presentation case study
 - [ ] Literature review
 - [ ] Summarize the scope of funding programs that can be used for identification, power calculations
+- [ ] Identify an external committee member